RarelyCharlie/rarelycharlie.github.io/hierotest.md

 You can copy hieroglyphs from here and paste them in other places, but they will only look right on a computer that has an appropriate font installed in it, and they might only display correctly left-to-right.

+### Known problems
+There are currently many known problems with layout.
+Some individual glyphs are badly positioned, and this depends on the font.
+Vertically-stacked groups don't work at all when the overall layout is vertical.
+Some of these problems might be fixed in future versions.

 ### Sources
 The hieroglyphic fonts on this page are [Noto Sans Egyptian Hieroglyphs](https://www.google.com/get/noto/#sans-egyp) and [New Gardiner SMP](https://mjn.host.cs.st-andrews.ac.uk/egyptian/fonts/newgardiner.html).